 Best Supporting Actor, Unforgiven (1992)

 There’s something special about a Hollywood tough guy who gracefully takes the stage, laughs in adulation of his win, then chokes up when dedicating his award to the uncle he’s recently lost.
-Brief, by extremely moving.
+Brief, but extremely moving.

 18. Kim Basinger